SolarysGroup/solarys-fraud-detection-demo/README.md

 ### MCP (Model Context Protocol)

-**What is MCP?**

-MCP is an open protocol developed by Anthropic that standardizes how AI models interact with external tools and data sources.
-Think of it as a universal adapter that lets any AI model use any tool, regardless of vendor.
+[MCP](https://modelcontextprotocol.io/) is an open protocol by Anthropic that standardizes how AI models interact with external tools.
+Both agents in this demo access fraud detection tools through the same MCP server.

-**Why MCP matters for government systems:**

-1. **Vendor Neutrality** - Tools built with MCP work with any LLM (Claude, GPT, Gemini, Llama, etc.)
-2. **Security Boundary** - Clear separation between AI reasoning and tool execution
-3. **Auditability** - Every tool call is logged with inputs, outputs, and timing
-4. **Standardization** - Common interface reduces integration complexity

-**How MCP works in this demo:**
+**Request flow:**

 ```
 AI Agent                    MCP Server                    Database